martim00/git_svn_externals/README.markdown

 Known problems
 ----------

-1. If your external references a revision, it have to referent an existing revision or the script will not work.
+1. If your external references a revision, it have to reference an existing revision or the script will not work.
    For example, if in the svn log of your external the revisions 1 and 7 appear, you can't reference revision 5 in the external.
 In this case you should reference